Fun Soccer Drills That Kids Can Do With Parents

-Currently, soccer is the number one team sport played by Australian kids (aged 6 – 13), with over 1.19 Million Australian kids regularly playing soccer.
-This achievement is due to the growth in the A-League and the on-field success in our men’s and women’s international teams.
+Currently, soccer is one of the most popular team sport played by our kids, with Millions of kids regularly playing soccer.
+This achievement is due the on-field success in our men’s and women’s international teams.

 If you’d like to get your child involved with soccer or simply want to help them improve their soccer skills, this article is for you.

 To become the best soccer player at school, kids just need to focus on the following skills: passing, shooting and dribbling.
 This article, shows you what type of drills you and your child can do at home or at your local park.

 As we know all know, passing is a fundamental part of the game, no matter what position you play in.

 One way to improve passing is to set up cones in two straight lines as shown in the photo; you stand at one end and your child at the other end.
 Passing the ball back and forth with each other for 5 to 10 minutes, this way your child is practising his/her passing skills and foot-eye coordination.